Towards Understanding Steering Strength: Additional Real-Scale Experiments and Setting

-\textbf{Additional figures for the influence of steering strength on concept probability in the output.} We complement Figure~\ref{fig:steering-alpha-ce-and-conceptprob} from Section~\ref{sec:exp} with additional models, concepts, and steering layers; see Figures~\ref{fig:exp-concept-probs-2-appendix} and \ref{fig:exp-concept-probs-appendix}.
+We complement Figure~\ref{fig:steering-alpha-ce-and-conceptprob} from Section~\ref{sec:exp} with additional models, concepts, and steering layers; see Figures~\ref{fig:exp-concept-probs-2-appendix}--\ref{fig:concept-presence-hard-concept}.
 The qualitative prediction of Theorem~\ref{th:increasing-concept} is partially verified (more often true than false).
 Results are sensitive to the concept itself (intuitively harder concepts such as lying yield less clean curves than easier ones such as joy).
 The main discrepancy again arises when steering early layers, which is consistent with prior observations~\citep{chen_et_al_2025a}.